 We always use Git for our code version control needs.
 No matter how big or small the project is, Git is required at all times as it allows us to track changes, revert to previous without using

 ctrl-z 😨 and primarily work efficiently as a team.

-- Public repositories for open source projects developed by us
+- Public repository for open source projects developed by us.

 Our methodology is mostly inspired from git-flow which basically allows to separate works by branch types: feature, bug, chore and release.

 - By default, there must be 2 branches: